meleu/RetroPie-joystick-selection/README.md

 After that you are ready to use it via RetroPie menu in emulationstation (or via `input_selection.sh` command at the bash prompt).

-*OBS.*: The "Parse Gamelists Only" option must be off to let the input_selection be shown in RetroPie menu [Start button on emulationstation -> Other Settings -> Parse Gamelists Only].
+*OBS.*: The "Parse Gamelists Only" option must be off to let the input_selection be shown in RetroPie menu.
+[Start button on emulationstation -> Other Settings -> Parse Gamelists Only].
+This is the default, so if you didn't change it, don't worry.

 ## Known Issues